-- Students will not be able to access electronics or web sites that offer music/video at school.
-Young adults do not multitask well and it has been shown to be a major distraction and interruption to their work cycle when they have headphones on. - Students may carry electronic devices to and from school.
+- Students may carry electronic devices to and from school.
 Students may use their electronic devices before and after school as long as they do not create a distraction or disruption, and that it does not impede a student preparing for class.
 Use of these devices at any time during the school day is prohibited.
-All such items should be turned completely off and kept in the designated area until the end of the school day. - Parents/guardians are advised that the best way to get in touch with their child during the school day is to call the school office, 507-895-4054.
+All such items should be turned completely off and kept in the designated area until the end of the school day. - ➤ Parents/guardians are advised that the best way to get in touch with their child during the school day is to call the school office, 507-895-4054.